kalikaneko/bitmask-openwrt/README.md

 # Bitmask for OpenWRT

 A LEAP-VPN client for embedded devices.
-Works with RiseupVPN, for the time being, but it should be easy to configure for other providers.
+Works with RiseupVPN and CalyxVPN for the time being.

 ![router](https://0xacab.org/kali/bitmask-openwrt/-/raw/master/docs/router.png)